 It is also generally a public holiday in Mauritius and is known as Thaipoosam Cavadee.

-Thaipusam is celebrated in honour of Lord Subramaniam, also known as Lord Murugan.
+Thaipusam is the second largest Hindu festival in Malaysia and is celebrated in honour of Lord Subramaniam, also known as Lord Murugan.

 It occurs on the first full moon in January/February in the Tamil calendar.